transcom/mymove-docs/docs/backend/guides/troubleshoot-precommit-hook-failures.md

 ## Errors and Solutions

 ### 1. Error: Installing environment
-For an error about installing the environment, try ensuring your nodenv is set correctly.
+For an error about installing the environment, try ensuring your nodenv or asdf manage node version is set correctly.
 This is what the error looks like, it stalls here for a while….
 ```
 $ pre-commit install-hooks